• Skip to primary navigation

 Two Towers

-In the past, one of the main things which the city of Bologna was known for was its many towers.
-Nicknamed “Turrita”, medieval Bologna once had as many as 200 towers throughout its skyline.
-This was thanks to competitive nobles looking to show off their wealth.
-Today there are only around 20 towers left in Bologna, with two in particular which stands out – Garisenda and Asinelli Towers.
+One of the main things Bologna was known for in the past was its many towers.
+Nicknamed “La Turrita,” medieval Bologna had 200 towers across its skyline at one point, thanks to competitive nobles looking to show off their wealth.
+Only around 20 are left, with two main standouts – the Garisenda Tower and the Asinelli Tower.
+Known as the “Two Towers,” these structures from the 12th century have become symbols of Bologna.

 Two famous leaning towers Garisenda and Asinelli in Bologna city.
 Bologna's two leaning towers are the city's main symbol